 ~5 hour drive from Boise, ID

-Looking for more to do?
+Looking for more to do on the West Coast?
 Read our post for Things to Do in Seattle, WA

 On your way, make a mini Oregon road trip out of your drive by stopping by a few key sites along the way.
 Stop by Silver Falls State Park, Rowena Crest Viewpoint, or Latourell Falls on the drive.